Harvey Weinstein's accusers

 Lysette Anthony

-British actress Lysette Anthony says he attacked her at her London home in the late 1980s.
+British actress Lysette Anthony says he carried out a "pathetic, revolting" attack at her London home in the late 1980s, which left her "disgusted and embarrassed".

 Lysette Anthony told The Sunday Times she had reported an attack by Weinstein to the Metropolitan Police in London.